©2020 William A. Lasher

-“Where are we anyhow?
+“Where are we?
 Where did they lead us too?”

-“I’m not sure, but nothing about this place looks that familiar at all.”
+“I’m not sure, but there’s nothing about this place that looks that familiar at all.”

-I positioned the optical gadget in front of my face, lowered the extra set of lenses into position, and found a pair of adjusters to bring distant objects into focus.
-There was a town below us, at least a thousand feet lower in elevation, and with my newly discovered observation device, I examined the nameless place thoroughly …
+I positioned the gadget in front of my face, lowered the extra set of lenses into position, and found a pair of adjusters to bring distant objects into focus.
+There was a town below us, at least a thousand feet lower in elevation, and with my newly discovered observation device, I examined the nameless place thoroughly.

 “Maybe we should go back.” said Molly with discernible alarm.